ronething/gf-doc/toolchain/cli.md

-    help       show more information about a specified command pack       packing any file/directory to a resource file, or a go file build      cross-building go project for lots of platforms... update     update current gf binary to latest one (you may need root/admin permission) install    install gf binary to system (you may need root/admin permission) version    show version info
+    help       show more information about a specified command pack       packing any file/directory to a resource file, or a go file build      cross-building go project for lots of platforms... docker     create a docker image for current GF project... update     update current gf binary to latest one (might need root/admin permission) install    install gf binary to system (might need root/admin permission) version    show current binary version info

 OPTION
     -?,-h      show this help or detail for specified command -v,-i      show version information

 ADDITIONAL
     Use 'gf help COMMAND' or 'gf COMMAND -h' for detail about a command, which has '...' in the tail of their comments.
 ```